dailymotion/hands-on-diagnosing-golang-apps/unix-tools/README.md

 ...
 ```

-If you want to know how a process is behaving, the most interesting columns are the `%CPU` and `%MEM`, but it's relative information.
-If you want to know how much memory a process is using, you should really look at the `RSS` column, which is the `Resident Set Size` - basically, it represents the amount of memory that is really in RAM, and had not been swaped out (or pages out).
+If you want to know how a process is behaving, the most interesting columns are the `%CPU` and `%MEM` - but this is "relative" information, expressed in percentage.
+If you want to know how much memory a process is using (in bytes), you should really look at the `RSS` column, which is the `Resident Set Size` - basically, it represents the amount of memory that is really in RAM, and had not been swaped-out (or paged-out).

 If you want to get that information for a specific process, you can use the `ps l PID` command.
 The `l` option has the advantage of displaying roughly the same informations on different systems: